leonardomaccari/fromdiff/README.md

-# A python "From:" field similarity scorer.
+# A python "From:" email field similarity scorer.

-If you have a list of "From:" email fields and you want to aggregate them for their similarity this code can help you.
-You need this when you have to parse a mailing list and there are people that use slightly different "From:" fields.
-You want to detect them and treat them as a single person.
+If you have a bunch of emails and you want to identify the sender of the email, even if he uses slightly different "From" fields, this code can help you.

 ## Input & Output
 It takes as input a JSON file, containing a list of "From:" fields in